 SOURCE CONTROL METHOD APPLIED Private Streets City Subdivision Ordinance requires newly platted streets to be built to City Standards.
 Parking Lots Parking Lot Paving Ordinance requires all new or expanded parking lots be paved.
-Unseeded Property New subdivisions require bonding at time of platting for seeding.
-Grading permits require seeding as a condition of obtaining an approved permit.
-Construction Sites City grading permit requires that a Pennington County Air Quality Permit is obtained prior to grading permit being issued.
+Unseeded New subdivisions require bonding at time of platting for seeding.
+Property Grading permits require seeding as a condition of obtaining an approved permit.
+Construction Sites Permit is obtained prior to grading permit being issued when the total surface disturbance is one or more acres.